Preparedness Tips for Families

-With the help of renowned emergency preparedness expert Dennis Debbaudt, who has a son with autism, and Autism Society Board Member Ruth Elaine Hane, the Autism Society - with support from NASCAR driver and Autism Society friend Jamie McMurray - is committed to helping families with special needs prepare for emergencies.
-During any emergency, whether it be weather-related or man-made, we want those in the autism community to be prepared.
+With the help of renowned emergency preparedness expert Dennis Debbaudt, who has a son with autism, and former Autism Society Board Member Ruth Elaine Hane, the Autism Society — with support from NASCAR driver and Autism Society friend Jamie McMurray — is committed to helping families with special needs prepare for emergencies.
+During any emergency, be it weather-related or man-made, we want those in the autism community to be prepared.

 Tip #1.
 Practice calm

 Parents and care providers need to project a demeanor of calm during a disaster or emergency, even if we’re not feeling it!
 Children and adults on the spectrum may sense your emotional state — and mimic it.
 Practice for and be prepared to project a sense of calm.

 Tip #2.
 Prepare for immediate needs before disaster

 Be ready to evacuate.
 Have a plan for getting yourself and your loved ones out of your home or building (ask family or friends for assistance, if necessary).
 Also, plan two evacuation routes because some roads may be closed or blocked in a disaster.